Doping a fractional quantum anomalous Hall insulator: Introduction

 A key feature of the FQAH setting -- in contrast to a Landau level -- is the presence of discrete lattice translation symmetries.
 Many-body energy eigenstates can thus be labeled by the Bloch momenta of the corresponding Brillouin zone.
 A state with a definite Bloch momentum is a simultaneous eigenstate of the two elementary translations $T_1, T_2$ along two lattice vectors $\bf{e_1}, \bf{e_2}$.
 Excitations created by local operators must also transform linearly under all physical symmetries including lattice translations, and hence have definite Bloch momenta in the Brillouin zone.
 However, a single anyonic excitation cannot be created by local operators.
 This enables it to exhibit the phenomenon of symmetry fractionalization\footnote{A more exotic general possibility - discussed in the literature on Symmetry Enriched Topological Order - in that some symmetries act by permuting distinct anyons.
 This is not directly pertinent to the phases we discuss in this paper.}, namely fractional quantum numbers; indeed famously the anyons carry fractional electric charge.
 Less famous, though certainly known, is the statement that the anyons also fractionalize lattice translation symmetry~\cite{Cheng2016_SET_translation,Bultinck2018_LSM_zerofield}.
 This manifests itself as a projective action of lattice translations on the anyons.
 For an anyon $a$, we have

 where $\phi_a$ is a phase that depends on the anyon $a$ and is fixed for any given FQAH phase.
-For concreteness, consider the $\frac{2}{3}$-filling FQAH with quantized Hall conductivity $\sigma_{xy} = \frac{2}{3} \frac{e^2}{h}$.
-This phase has the same topological order as the particle-hole conjugate of the familiar $1/3$ Laughlin state, and has two distinct non-trivial anyons with fractional charge.
+For concreteness, consider the $\frac{2}{3}$-filling FQAH state with quantized Hall conductivity $\sigma_{xy} = \frac{2}{3} \frac{e^2}{h}$.
+This phase has the same topological order as the particle-hole conjugate of the familiar $1/3$ Laughlin state, and has two distinct nontrivial anyons with fractional charge.
 For these anyons, the phase $\phi_a = \frac{2\pi}{3}, \frac{4\pi}{3}$ mod $2\pi$.
 Thus, though the state preserves lattice translation symmetry, the anyons move in an enlarged unit cell that is 3 times the size of the microscopic unit cell.
 In momentum space, this means that the anyon states are labeled by Bloch momenta in a reduced Brillouin zone that is $1/3$ the size of the microscopic one.
 The projective realization of the translation symmetry implies that there are at least 3 distinct species of anyons that are related by the action of $T_{1,2}$ with identical dispersions in the reduced Brillouin zone.

 Our work is inspired by old ideas on novel many body states of anyons at finite density, the most dramatic example being an anyon superconductor~\cite{Laughlin1988_anyonSC,Fetter1989_anyonSC_RPA,Lee1989_anyonSC,Chen1989_anyonSC, halperin1989consequences,Wen1990_anyonSC}.
 This old literature mostly considered the problem of an interacting anyon fluid without reference to the emergence of these anyons from a particular microscopic system.
-In our work, we are interested in the anyon fluid where the anyons emerge through the formation of specific FQAH states in a lattice electronic system.
-This will lead to crucial differences with the older analyses of ``anyonic quantum matter".
+In our work, we are interested in an anyon fluid where the anyons emerge through the formation of specific FQAH states in a lattice electronic system.
+The parent FQAH phase enforces a specific pattern of $U(1)$ and lattice translation symmetry enrichment in the anyon fluid, which leads to crucial differences with the older analyses of ``anyonic quantum matter".